 This exercise may also improve neck posture and posture in general or make it easier to find good posture and keep it.

-Slumping is the starting position for costal breathing.
+Slouching is the starting position for learning easy breathing followed by costal breathing.
 (It is also a good position to begin your practice of diaphragmatic breathing.)

 Because your lumbar spine is bent forwards you may feel the back of your lumbar spine being stretched.
 Because your head is hanging down you may feel the back of your neck being stretched.
 You may also notice the weight of your ribs sinking down.